fveve/Libft/README.md

 # **Libft**

 ### **Description**
-The Libft is a librairy of c functions destined to help in bigger project.
+The Libft is a librairy of C functions designed to assist in larger project.

 ---